ptpacket/hello-world/README.md

 did exercises

-1.3 for_loop.c does the same as list_temps_cf.c but with a for loop instead and backwards from 300 to 0 degrees
+1.3. for_loop.c does the same as list_temps_cf.c but with a for loop instead and backwards from 300 to 0 degrees

+1.4. for_loop_define.c does the same as for_loop.c but with the variables defined before the main program. they use caps names to show this

+how they know the types here I don't know

+1.5.
+1.5.1. read_char.c reads in a single character from terminal using getchar() and then prints it on new line

+it is good practice to put assignments within longer expressions such as "c=getchar()" within the while definition

+for EOF I got -1

+1.5.2. count_while.c counts all the entered characters before "ctrl+D" and then prints the solution. it includes the newline as a character

+%ld prints long in printf

+count_for.c does same with for loop